Who we are

 Robyn has held a personal health budget since 2015.
 Her story can be found here.
 Robyn attended the Peer Leadership Academy in 2017, and went on to join the NHS England Personalised Care Strategic Co-production Group.
 During her time as a member of the group, Robyn contributed to many NHS England policies and guidance documents, working and governance groups, workshops and training sessions and spoke at events around the country.
 She was the first person with lived experience to be invited to speak at the NHS England Public Board, where she presented to the Board at the launch of “Universal Personalised Care”.

 Robyn is passionate about peoplehub’s role and work, and the difference that personal health budgets and personalised care can make in people’s lives – as it has her own.
-She is delighted to join Rita as a director of peoplehub in 2020.
+She joined Rita as a director of peoplehub in 2020.

 Rita Brewis (Co-founder and Director)